-Long term complications of Diabetes
+Long term Complications of Diabetes Mellitus

-Long Term Complications of Type-2 Diabetes:
+Long Term Complications of Diabetes Mellitus

 Consistently high or low blood sugar, as we all know is an indicator of diabetes.
 And this high blood sugar if left unchecked will inevitably result in a number of long-term medical conditions that can seriously compromise health.